RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_verification_logic_native.md

     set;
 }
 ```
-***

-Through the [MessageReporter](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeFileVerifier.yml#Sdl_FileTypeSupport_Framework_NativeApi_INativeFileVerifier_MessageReporter) you can output error messages (if any) to the **Messages** window of Var:ProductName.
+Through the [MessageReporter](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeFileVerifier.yml#Sdl_FileTypeSupport_Framework_NativeApi_INativeFileVerifier_MessageReporter) you output error messages to the **Messages** window of `Var:ProductName`.
 Users can view these messages and resolve the problem.

-Implement the Actual Verification Logic
+## Implement the Actual Verification Logic
---

-Add the [Verify](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeFileVerifier.yml#Sdl_FileTypeSupport_Framework_NativeApi_INativeFileVerifier_Verify) method, which is triggered when the user starts the plug-in through trough the menu command **Tools** > **Verify** or by pressing **F8**.
-This function uses the standard XML API (i.e. the API of the native format) to perform the verification.
-It loops through all ```displaytext``` elements and checks for the presence of a ```maxlength``` attribute.
-If this attribute is found, the element content is compared against the maximum length value.
-If the text exceeds the maximum length, the [ReportMessage](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.IBasicMessageReporter.yml#Sdl_FileTypeSupport_Framework_NativeApi_IBasicMessageReporter_ReportMessage_System_Object_System_String_Sdl_FileTypeSupport_Framework_NativeApi_ErrorLevel_System_String_System_String_) method is used to add an error message (i.e. a message with the highest [ErrorLevel](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.ErrorLevel.yml)) to the **Messages** window of Var:ProductName.
+Add the [Verify](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeFileVerifier.yml#Sdl_FileTypeSupport_Framework_NativeApi_INativeFileVerifier_Verify) method, which is triggered when the user starts verification through the menu command **Tools** > **Verify** or by pressing **F8**.
+This method uses the standard XML API to perform verification.
+It loops through all `displaytext` elements and checks for a `maxlength` attribute.
+If this attribute exists, the element content is compared against the maximum length value.
+If the text exceeds the maximum length, the [ReportMessage](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.IBasicMessageReporter.yml#Sdl_FileTypeSupport_Framework_NativeApi_IBasicMessageReporter_ReportMessage_System_Object_System_String_Sdl_FileTypeSupport_Framework_NativeApi_ErrorLevel_System_String_System_String_) method adds an error message to the **Messages** window of `Var:ProductName`:

 # [C#](#tab/tabid-5)
 ```cs